Ajit103/Ajit103/README.md

 - 👋 Hi, I’m @Ajit103
-- 👀 I’m interested in data analysis and visualization.
+- 👀 I am passionate about working with huge amount of data and uncover meaningful insights that help in making data-driven decisions.
 - 🌱 I am looking for an entry level data analytics job.
 I use Advanced Excel, MySQL, Python(Pandas), Power BI, Tableau and R programming for data analysis and visualization.
 I have extensive knowledge of Statistics and I can perform various statistical tests for data analysis

 - 📫 How to reach me